koenrane/KR-new-site/content/import/non-obstruction-a-simple-concept-motivating-corrigibility.md

 title: "Non-Obstruction: A Simple Concept Motivating Corrigibility"
 lw-latest-edit: 2021-11-11T23:20:03.125Z
 lw-is-linkpost: "false"
 tags:
-  - "corrigibility"
+  - corrigibility
-  - "AI"
+  - AI
 aliases:
-  - "non-obstruction-a-simple-concept-motivating-corrigibility"
+  - non-obstruction-a-simple-concept-motivating-corrigibility
-lw-sequence-title: "Thoughts on Corrigibility"
+lw-sequence-title: Thoughts on Corrigibility
 lw-sequence-image-grid: sequencesgrid/yuauvyzko4ttusbzpkkz
 lw-sequence-image-banner: sequences/ww73ub24plfayownucjk
 sequence-link: posts#thoughts-on-corrigibility
 next-post-slug: corrigibility-as-outside-view
-next-post-title: "Corrigibility as outside view"
+next-post-title: Corrigibility as outside view
 lw-reward-post-warning: "false"
 use-full-width-images: "false"
 date_published: 11/21/2020
 original_url: https://www.lesswrong.com/posts/Xts5wm3akbemk4pDa/non-obstruction-a-simple-concept-motivating-corrigibility
+skip_import: true
 ---
-> [!thanks]
->Thanks to Mathias Bonde, Tiffany Cai, Ryan Carey, Michael Cohen, Joe Collman, Andrew Critch, Abram Demski, Michael Dennis, Thomas Gilbert, Matthew Graves, Koen Holtman, Evan Hubinger, Victoria Krakovna, Amanda Ngo, Rohin Shah, Adam Shimi, Logan Smith, and Mark Xu for their thoughts.

-**Main claim:** corrigibility’s benefits can be mathematically represented as a counterfactual form of alignment.

-**Overview:** I’m going to talk about a unified mathematical frame I have for understanding corrigibility’s _benefits_, what it “is”, and what it isn’t.
+I present a unified mathematical frame for understanding corrigibility’s _benefits_, what it “is”, and what it isn’t.
 This frame is precisely understood by graphing the human overseer’s ability to achieve various goals (their [_attainable utility (AU) landscape_](/attainable-utility-landscape)).
 I argue that corrigibility’s benefits are secretly a form of counterfactual alignment (alignment with a set of goals the human may want to pursue).

 A counterfactually aligned agent doesn't _have_ to let us literally correct it.
 Rather, this frame theoretically motivates why we might want corrigibility anyways.
 This frame also motivates other AI alignment subproblems, such as intent alignment, mild optimization, and low impact.

+**Main claim:** Corrigibility’s benefits can be mathematically represented as a counterfactual form of alignment.

+> [!thanks]
+>Thanks to Mathias Bonde, Tiffany Cai, Ryan Carey, Michael Cohen, Joe Collman, Andrew Critch, Abram Demski, Michael Dennis, Thomas Gilbert, Matthew Graves, Koen Holtman, Evan Hubinger, Victoria Krakovna, Amanda Ngo, Rohin Shah, Adam Shimi, Logan Smith, and Mark Xu for their thoughts.
 ## Nomenclature

 Corrigibility goes by a lot of concepts: “[not incentivized to stop us from shutting it off](https://intelligence.org/files/Corrigibility.pdf)”, “[wants to account for its own flaws](/corrigibility-as-outside-view)”, “doesn’t take away much power from us”, etc. Named by Robert Miles, the word ‘corrigibility’ means “able to be corrected \[by humans\]."
 I’m going to argue that these are correlates of a key thing we plausibly _actually_ want from the agent design, which seems conceptually simple.

 In this post, I take the following common-language definitions:

+> [!info] Key Definitions
+> Corrigibility
-- **Corrigibility:** the AI literally lets us correct it (modify its policy), and it doesn't manipulate us either.
+> : The AI literally lets us correct it (modify its policy), and it doesn't manipulate us either.
-  - Without both of these conditions, the AI's behavior isn't sufficiently constrained for the concept to be useful.
+> : Without both of these conditions, the AI's behavior isn't sufficiently constrained for the concept to be useful.
 Being able to correct it is small comfort if it manipulates us into making the modifications it wants.
 An AI which is only non-manipulative doesn't have to give us the chance to correct it or shut it down.
+>
+> Impact alignment

-- **Impact alignment:** the AI’s actual impact is aligned with what we want.
+> : The AI's actual impact is aligned with what we want.
 Deploying the AI actually makes good things happen.
+>
+> Intent alignment
-- **Intent alignment:** the AI makes an honest effort to figure out what we want and to make good things happen.
+> : The AI makes an honest effort to figure out what we want and to make good things happen.

 I think that these definitions follow what their words mean, and that the alignment community should use these (or other clear groundings) in general.
 Two of the more important concepts in the field (alignment and corrigibility) shouldn’t have ambiguous and varied meanings.
 If the above definitions are unsatisfactory, I think we should settle upon better ones as soon as possible.
 If that would be premature due to confusion about the alignment problem, we should define as much as we can now and explicitly note what we’re still confused about.